 Or bring along a small printed version of your chart.
 Good apps for navigation include iNavx.

-I offer SUP overnight tours on Puget Sound Spring-Fall and can schedule pre-trip prep clinics www.salmonbaypaddle.com
+I offer SUP Private overnight tours on Puget Sound all year and can schedule pre-trip prep clinics in person or online. www.salmonbaypaddle.com

 Check out my paddling books: